SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/03-Processing-Arrays.md

 If we want to sort numbers or other values, we need to provide a correct **compare function.**

-In this example, we have an array of `names`.
+In this example, we have an array of names.

-If we call the `sort()` method directly, without passing a **compare function**, the method will work correctly – it will sort the names in ascending alphabetic order.
+If we call the `sort()` method directly, without passing a **compare function**, the method will work correctly - it will sort the names in ascending alphabetic order.

 ``` js live
 let names = ['Peter','George','Mary'];